Domain Name Investment

 Later if you only need to acquire domain names for a cheap yearly cost, you can do that from different registrars too.
 A few low priced registrars that we advise are Dynadot.com or NameCheap.com.

 Buying a domain name from one registrar but hosting it at a different company is not a problem.
 In your dashboard at your registrar, you can edit the DNS settings of the newly purchased domain name.
 It takes a few minutes to set up your domains "A" record and adding the host's IP address.
 This way, your regular hosting provider hosts your domain.

 Where to sell your domains?

-The best place to sell your domain names is Flippa.com.
+One of the best place to sell your domain names is DAN.com.
 It is a popular and well-designed site.
 There are other specialized sites too, like Sedo or Afternic.
-If you accept a piece of good advice, avoid the marketplace of GoDaddy.com.
+If you accept a piece of good advice, avoid the marketplace of GoDaddy.com and Flippa.com.
+We had quite bad experiences with these latter two.
 You can also try to sell your domains on eBay.
 Another method is to upload a static page on the domain address to let visitors know that it is for sale.

 If you search, you can find other private websites too, where they buy, sell, and let out domain names.
 They might buy yours for their portfolio.